shihanxiong/video_loom/README.md

 $pip3 install pyinstaller
 ```

-> Generate executables (note: executables will automatically be determined by the OS. e.g. `.exe` for Windows and `.dmg` for MacOS)
+> Generate executables (note: executables will automatically be determined by the OS. e.g. `.exe` for Windows and `.app` for MacOS)

 ```bash
 $./src/bundle.sh